 - Letters and high frequency words

 - Motor control

-In depth learning of what, how, and why regarding red flags teachers should look for in the classroom to help struggling students will be covered in the PD.
+In depth learning of what, how, and why regarding red flags public education teachers should look for in the classroom to help struggling students will be covered in the PD.

 - Instructional Strategies